dacoder101/tester/README.md

 -   This site shares a lot of similarites to one of my past projects, [Galactic Tourism Project.](https://github.com/dacoder101/galactic-tourism-project) Both were primarily created at school using school Chromebooks.
 Don't underestimate the power of GitHub codespaces.
 -   This project was created over the span of a month, totalling about 30-40 hours of _redundant_ work.
 -   This project was originally created in Python on three different occasions, all using JSON and a CLI.
 This website was simply an alternative to that hell, and was requested by some of my peers.
--   The main motive of this project was to have a chance at beating the "tryhards" of other 8th grade humanities classes.
+-   The main motive of this project was to have a chance at beating the "tryhards" of other 8th grade humanities classes on our Constitutional Challenge.
 It would allow me to quickly study the flashcards provided in class.

 I hope Tester is beneficial to you, and you enjoy using it as much fun as I had creating it!